AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: omnisearch.png

 The final item in the toolbar is "omni-search".
-Use this to search for text in various contexts in GPS, such as filenames (for convenient access to source files), the entities referenced in your application, and your code.
+Use this to search for text in various contexts in GNAT Studio, such as filenames (for convenient access to source files), the entities referenced in your application, and your code.

 There are various ways to use the omni-search:

 * The simplest way is to click on it and type the pattern you want to find.
-GPS immediately starts searching in the background for possible matching open windows, file names, entities, GPS actions, bookmarks, and source files.
-For each context, GPS display how many matches there are in that context but only displays the five matches with the highest score.
+GNAT Studio immediately starts searching in the background for possible matching open windows, file names, entities, GNAT Studio actions, bookmarks, and source files.
+For each context, GNAT Studio display how many matches there are in that context but only displays the five matches with the highest score.

   Click on the name of context to search only in that context.
-For example, if GPS shows 20 file names matching your search (while only displaying the five first), click on :guilabel:`file names` to view all 20 names and exclude the results from all the other contexts.
-If you click on the context again, GPS again displays the results from all contexts.
+For example, if GNAT Studio shows 20 file names matching your search (while only displaying the five first), click on :guilabel:`file names` to view all 20 names and exclude the results from all the other contexts.
+If you click on the context again, GNAT Studio again displays the results from all contexts.

-* If you are searching in a single context, GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Preferences...` dialog instead of using the above procedure.
+* If you are searching in a single context, GNAT Studio defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Preferences...` dialog instead of using the above procedure.
 These actions are found in the :guilabel:`Search` category and are called :guilabel:`Global Search in context:`.
-GPS includes a :index:`menu <single: menu; Find -->
+GNAT Studio includes a :index:`menu <single: menu; Find -->
   find file in project>` for two of them by default: :menuselection:`Find --> Find File in Project` searches filenames, :index:`while <single: menu;
   find --> find entity>` :menuselection:`Find --> Find Entity`